codefresh-io/codefresh-onprem-helm/codefresh/README.md

 payments
 ```

-> You alse need to create a database user with `Write` permissions to the databases above. <br>
+> You alse need to create a database user with `Write` permissions to ALL databases. <br>
 > Then, provide the user credentials in the chart values at <br>
 `.Values.global.mongodbUser/mongodbRootUserSecretKeyRef` <br>
 `.Values.global.mongodbPassword/mongodbRootPasswordSecretKeyRef` <br>